 Envision your life in twenty years.
 Where do you live?
 How do you spend your days?
 What is your favorite activity?
 Does this vision fit into your career aspirations?
 Don’t be shy about your ambitions.
 Once you have identified your dream career, make sure an MBA is a big part of achieving your plans.

-Consider that Stanford likes to see applicants who dream big and also have the credibility to achieve their goals.
+Also, consider that Stanford likes to see applicants who dream big and have the credibility to achieve their goals.
 Be bold with your aspirations.
-Write about global, big picture issues you would like to solve.
+Therefore write about global, big picture issues you would like to solve.
 Not what your parents or partner want you to do, and not the next job on the corporate ladder.
 In particular, explain what you—with your unique background and values—want for your life.

-Optional Question 2: Tell us about a time within the last three years when your background influenced your participation at work or school.
-(Up to 1,100 characters, or approximately 180 words)
+Question: Tell us about a time within the last three years when your background influenced your participation in a situation, interaction, or project.